Much has been said about HIGH blood pressure and its natural remedies. What about LOW blood pressure?

 Some of the signs and symptoms of low blood pressure include:

 - Often feeling cold

 Very low blood pressure can render the individual into shock, having not enough blood and oxygen flow to the body’s major organs, including the brain.
 The first symptoms of shock may be confusion.
 If left untreated, the person may lose consciousness and it could be fatal.

 Other signs and symptoms of shock vary, depending on the causes of the shock.

 Eliminate From Your Diet As Much As Possible

 Processed foods, dairy products, flour and sugar products, processed meat products, excessive carbohydrates, caffeine and alcohol.
 If you’re on long-term medication, work with your doctor to reduce dosage as medication could also possibly contribute to your low blood pressure.

-Include In Your Diet
+What To Include In Your Diet

 More fruits and vegetables (best to take green juices and beetroot for their blood-building properties) and adequate drinking water.
 Herbs such as turmeric, ginger, cinnamon, pepper, cilantro leaves and parsley can help regulate your blood pressure.
 Use small amounts in all your juices and test your tolerance level as you go.

 If you have a yeast infection, you will need to clean it up before you’re able to see vast improvement in your blood pressure.
 Eating coconut oil daily may be helpful to kill Candida.
 At the same time, also make and drink this lemongrass-ginger tea daily every day for a month.